DvdNss/flex-toolbox/README.md

-pull                Pull (files & folders) config items from an environment, with filters and post-filters push                Push (create or update) config items to an environment restore             Restore config items to a previous point in time query               Query (GET, POST, PUT) an environment with or without payload compare             Compare config items against several environments retry               Retry or bulk retry config item instances within an environment launch              Launch a config item instance within an environment
+pull                Pull (files & folders) config items from an environment, with filters and post-filters push                Push (create or update) config items to an environment restore             Restore config items to a previous point in time query               Query (GET, POST, PUT) an environment with or without payload (file or command line arguments) compare             Compare config items against several environments retry               Retry or bulk retry config item instances within an environment launch              Launch a config item instance within an environment